DavidOlan/DavidOlan/README.md

 - 👋 Hi, I’m @DavidOlaniyi
--**I experinced a major data loss sometime last year
-     but I'd try to get as much as I can back on here.
+- I experinced a major data loss sometime last year but I'd try to get as much as I can back on here.

 <!---
 DavidOlan/DavidOlan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.